samiralam/rules-compendium/docs/dmg/3-dms-toolbox/index.md

 ***Multiple Pathways.*** Add multiple entrances and exits—to the dungeon as a whole and to individual rooms.
 By offering multiple paths the characters can follow, you present meaningful decision points to the players.

-***Wear and Tear.*** If you’d like to show wear and tear caused by time or the elements, collapsed passages can be commonplace, cutting off formerly connected sections of the dungeon from each other.
+***Wear and Tear.*** If you'd like to show wear and tear caused by time or the elements, collapsed passages can be commonplace, cutting off formerly connected sections of the dungeon from each other.
 Past earthquakes might have opened chasms within a dungeon, splitting rooms and corridors to make interesting obstacles.

 ***Natural Features.*** Many dungeons include natural features.
 An underground stream might run through the middle of a stronghold, causing variation in the shapes and sizes of rooms and necessitating features such as bridges and drains.